AndresMpa/Process-Control-Block/README.md

-This is an example of a FIFO simulation; this algorithm works as a line where every process who is "in" will complete its task, then the next process who follows its "entrace" will continue
+This is an example of a FIFO simulation; this algorithm works as a line where every process who is "in" will complete its task, then the next process who follows its "entrance" will continue

 ![FIFO](./.example/fifo.png)

 ### SJF

-SJF representes shorter first; in this algorithm the shortert avalible process will follow the next one
+SJF represents shorter first; in this algorithm, the shortest avalible process will follow the next one

 ![SJF](./.example/sjf.png)